Amine6363/NewsApp/README.md

 # 📰 News App

 ## 📌 Overview
 A modern news application that fetches real-time news articles using the **News API**.
-Users can browse top headlines, filter news by category, and search for specific topics.
+Users can browse top headlines and filter news by category.

 ## 🚀 Features
 - 🗞 **Top Headlines**: Displays trending news worldwide.